Elly Field

 I am a quantitative sociologist and methodologist working at the intersection of stratification and demography.
 My research agenda is driven by the overarching questions: how do social policies influence the choices available to individuals, and how those choices aggregate to shape inequality?
 I am a postdoctoral fellow at the Population Studies and Training Center at Brown University.
 I received my Ph.D. in Sociology from the University of Michigan in 2024.

-My research has been supported by the National Science Foundation Graduate Research Fellowship, the National Institutes of Child Health and Human Development Graduate Fellowship, and the American Sociological Association/NSF Doctoral Dissertation Improvement Grant.
+My work has been published in Demography and is forthcoming at Social Forces.
+My research has been supported by the National Science Foundation Graduate Research Fellowship, the National Institutes of Child Health and Human Development Postdoctoral and Graduate Fellowships, and the American Sociological Association/NSF Doctoral Dissertation Improvement Grant.